platformsh/platformsh-docs/sites/platform/src/domains/cdn/_index.md

 Both methods are highly insecure, and we highly recommend against them.

-### Client-authenticated TLS
+### Enable mTLS

-If your CDN provider supports it, you can secure your site through [client-authenticated TLS](../../define-routes/https.md#enable-client-authenticated-tls).
+If your CDN provider supports it, you can secure your site through [mTLS](../../define-routes/https.md#enable-mtls).

-To enable client-authenticated TLS, follow these steps:
+To enable mTLS, follow these steps:

 1. Obtain an Origin Certificate Authority (CA) certificate from your CDN provider.